Towns & Places:

 In March, two men by the names of James P. Fox and Mr. Osborne reported that they had decided a site in the east-central portion of the county, where the settlement of Paris would soon be laid out.

-The first railroad in Linn County was the Kansas & Neosho Valley and was followed by the St. Louis-San Francisco Railway, the Missouri Pacific, and the Missouri-Kansas-Texas Railroads.
+The first railroad in Linn County was the Kansas & Neosho Valley.
+It was followed by the St. Louis-San Francisco Railway, the Missouri Pacific, and the Missouri-Kansas-Texas Railroads.
 The economy flourished with agriculture, livestock, rock quarries, and coal mining.
 Later, oil and natural gas were discovered in the county.
 In 1910, the population of Linn County was almost 15,000 people.

-Over the years, as small farms grew into bigger ones and more and more people migrated to larger cities, Linn County’s population decreased to its current number of almost 10,000 people today.
-However, Linn County, with its close proximity to the Kansas City Metropolitan Area, is once again growing.
+Over the years, as small farms grew into bigger ones and more and more people migrated to larger cities, Linn County’s population decreased to about 9,600 people today.

 About the Article: Much of the historic text in this article comes from Kansas: A Cyclopedia of State History, edited by Frank W. Blackmar, published in 1912, and Kansas: History of the State of Kansas, by William G. Cutler; published in 1883.
 However, other sources have also been used, the content combined and heavily edited.